porrasm/tiralabra-tank-game-ai/Documentation/instruction-manual.md

 ### Starting the game

-- Download the latest release and run the file TankAIBot.exe
+- Download the latest release, unpack it and run the file TankAIBot.exe
 - Press Start game and select how many AIs you want to play against
 - Start the game